storybook-community/storybook-dark-mode/packages/storybook-dark-mode/readme.md

 // create a component that listens for the DARK_MODE event function ThemeWrapper(props) {
-  // this example uses hook but you can also use class component as well const [isDark, setDark] = useState(false)
+  // this example uses hooks, but you can also use a class component as well const [isDark, setDark] = useState(false)

   useEffect(() => {